 Below is the same diagram that has been modified to show the situation of the deposit at Cerro Negra.
 A layer of basalt covers the deposit, and jasper, jasperoid, and some gossan has been ejected through the basalt.
 The ejected material can be found in large quantities today.
 Because of the abundant limestone cobbles that were beneath the basalt before the VMS was emplaced, jasperoid replaced the limestone, and some jasperoid cobbles have been ejected also.

-This is what a cut piece of the jasperoid looks like:
+This is what a cut piece of the jasperoid looks like from the breccia dike described above: